← Back to Blog

 System Design Interview Guide for Cloud Engineers (2026)

 System design interviews are where cloud and DevOps engineers either shine or struggle.
-Unlike coding interviews, there's no single correct answer โ€” but there are clear patterns that distinguish a 4/10 answer from a 9/10 answer.
+There's no single correct answer — but there are clear patterns that distinguish a 4/10 from a 9/10.

-The SCALE framework:
+The Framework: SCALE

-S โ€” Scope the requirements (5 minutes)
+S — Scope the requirements (5 minutes)

 • How many users?
-(1K, 1M, 1B โ€” this changes everything)

 • Read-heavy or write-heavy?

-• What's the consistency requirement? (strong vs eventual)
+• Consistency requirement? (strong vs eventual)

-• What's the latency SLA?
+• Latency SLA?

-C โ€” Calculate capacity (3 minutes)
+C — Calculate capacity (3 minutes)

 • QPS (queries per second)